shoebkhan09/cred-manager/README.md

 See [wiki](https://github.com/GluuFederation/cred-manager/wiki/Cred-Manager-Project-Doc) to learn more

-* *imgs* directory hosts images already used in wiki.
+* *imgs* directory hosts images used in the wiki.
-* *prototype* directory is a maven project with sources of prototype built in earlier stages of project
+* *prototype* directory is a maven project with sources of the prototype built in earlier stages of the project
-* *app* contains the actual code of project.
-The Readme file and developer notes have been moved to separate repo of [docs](https://github.com/GluuFederation/docs-credmanager-prod/tree/1.0.0-beta-1)
+* *app* contains the actual code of the project.
+The Readme file and developer notes have been moved to a separate repo of [docs](https://github.com/GluuFederation/docs-credmanager-prod/tree/1.0.0-beta-1)
 * *configurations* contains sample files for configuring/deploying the application.
 Includes custom scripts and pages for Gluu server 3.0.2 and 3.1.0